 Do I need employers’ liability insurance for contractors?

 If you’re hiring an independent contractor who also works for another organisation, you may not need employers’ liability insurance, according to advice from the Health and Safety Executive (HSE).
-However, it’s best to get advice if you’re not sure, as there are circumstances where contractors are treated as employees.
+However, it’s best to get advice if you’re unsure, as there are circumstances where contractors are treated as employees.

 This can be a serious problem in cases where businesses hire people as contractors while they work under their direction, and a business owner acts in almost every way as an employer.